polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/creating-your-first-substrate-chain/setup.md

 ## Compiling Substrate

+Once everything is installed, you need to set up the skeleton for our project.
-We have created simple template projects to help you get started building on Substrate.
+Fortunately, there is a simple template project to help you get started building on Substrate.

 1. Clone the Substrate Node Template and Substrate Front-End Template